Algebraic groups in non-commutative probability theory revisited: Group structures from convolutions: the classical case

-\item Lastly, as a Hopf algebra, $\mathcal H=\mathbb K[\mathcal Y]$, the polynomial generators $c_I$ are primitive for the coproduct $\Delta$.
-It follows that, in the system of coordinates $\mathcal Y$, the group $\mathcal G$ obeys the additive group law.
-This fact is a mere reformulation in the language of groups of the identity \end{itemize}

-Several of these phenomena will reappear in the non-commutative context, although some differences will arise as well, mostly when considering the so-called monotone and antimonotone cases, to be introduced in the forthcoming section.
+Several of the phenomena we have accounted for in the classical commutative case will resurface in the non-commutative context, although some differences will emerge as well, particularly when examining the so-called monotone and anti-monotone cases, which we will introduce in the upcoming section.